norsk-gjeldsinformasjon/api-docs/docs/explanation/consent.md

 Consents can become inactive for different reasons

 - Single use consents expire after use
-- Consent expiration time have passed
+- Consent expiration time has passed
 - User revokes consent through your service
 - User revokes consent at norskgjeld.no